dreamit-de/graphql-server/README.md

 ## Metrics

+There are 3 builtin `MetricsClient` implementations available.

+- **DefaultMetricsClient**: Used as default `MetricsClient` if no specific client is set.
+Uses [prom-client][3] library to provide NodeJS metrics like cpu and memory usage as well as GraphQLServer related metrics.
+- **SimpleMetricsClient**: Used as fallback `MetricsClient` if library detects that cpu usage cannot be read.
+Provides GraphQLServer related metrics without relying on [prom-client][3] library and does not provide NodeJS metrics like cpu and memory usage.
+- **NoMetricsClient**: Does not collect any metrics.
+Can be used to disable metrics collection/increase performance.

-The implementation uses [prom-client][3] library to provide default NodeJS metrics as well as three custom metrics for the GraphQL server:
+The **DefaultMetricsClient** and **SimpleMetricsClient** provide three custom metrics for the GraphQL server:

 - **graphql_server_availability**: Availability gauge with status 0 (unavailable) and 1 (available)
 - **graphql_server_request_throughput**: The number of incoming requests